Doto Azure Mobile Services Sample

 The doto sample is a simple, social to-do list application that demonstrates how easy it is to add the power of Azure Mobile Services to your Windows Store app.

 This doto sample is an updated version of the sample for Windows 8 .
-Both versions use the Windows Azure Mobile Services in the same way.
+Both versions use the Microsoft Azure Mobile Services in the same way.

 This brief video gives you an overview of the functionality of doto and highlights some of the technology used in the sample code.